Home Health Tips Health Concerns Site Index Glossary Contact Us

 Anaphylasix

-Anemia - Chemo drugs are designed to effect fast growing cells.
+Anemia – Chemo drugs are designed to effect fast growing cells.
 Bone marrow is where blood cells are made.
 It is supposed to replace worn out blood cells.
-Thus, as worn out cells die, there is not enough replacement cells, thus leading to anemia.
+Thus, as worn out cells die, there are not enough replacement cells, thus leading to anemia.

 Anxiety